Bjorn248/graphql_aws_pricing_api/README.md

 # graphql_aws_pricing_api
 AWS Pricing API.
-Used to power terraform-cashier.
+The idea was to use this to power terraform-cashier (my next project).